 9. Check For Signs of Infection

 Any kind of infection can delay the healing process and make things worse for a new mother.
-The first sign of an infection on the stitches is increased pain and a
+The first sign of an infection on the stitches is increased pain and a thick yellow or greenish discharge from around the stitches.
+The most obvious sign of an infection in the uterus is a foul or rotten odor in the vaginal blood.

 10. Handle Your Emotions